andreasCanSee/stock-reports-ai/README.md

                 }
             }
     - `localhost:3000/api/company/links?q={companyName}`: Generates three links to pages with further information about the company represented by `companyName`, though it's still prone to hallucinations.
         - Returns a JSON object with the status and data fields.
 The `data` field contains the `companyName` and an array of `links`.
 Each link object in the array includes a `description` and a `link`.
-For example, a response for Apple Inc. might look like:
             ```json
             {
                 "status": "success",